ChuloAI/code-it/README.md

 Code-it is simultaneously:

-1. A standalone package to generate code and execute with LLMs
+1. A standalone package to generate code and execute with **local** LLMs.
 2. An importable tool into langchain